Last Updated on

 While your cat is showing symptoms of an eye infection, keep a close eye on them and record your observations.
+Even if treatment doesn’t seem like it’s working at first, stay consistent.
 Depending on the cause of the infection, your cat’s symptoms could continue for a varying length of time.

 Remember, you can help your cat’s eye infection.

 Fortunately, most eye infections aren’t serious or life-threatening and go away quickly with the right treatment.
 We hope you found the information in this article helpful and are able to help your cat feel better.
 Remember, if your cat is showing any more serious symptoms, and you’re not seeing any improvement, it’s time to talk to a veterinarian.